Shokz OpenSwim MP3 Player Review – The Best Conduction Headphones for Swimming?

 These two devices are the best waterproof MP3 players on the market, and in my opinion, the competition isn’t close.

-These two devices, thanks to the bone conduction, drag-and-drop functionality, and reliability make them easy winners.
+Thanks to the bone conduction, drag-and-drop functionality, and reliability, these two devices make them easy winners.

 But how do the two devices compare against each other?